arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double radians(Double number)
+    DOUBLE RADIANS(DOUBLE number)
     ```

 -   Description

-    Converts an angle to a radian value.
+    This function converts a degree to a radian value.

--   Parameter
+-   Parameters

     number: a value of the DOUBLE type.